creditkarma/thrift-server/packages/consul-client/README.md

 ### IKey

-The KvStore reads and writes to Consul based on IKey objects.
+The KvStore reads, writes and deletes values with Consul based on `IKey` objects.
 These are objects with one required property and one optional property.
 The required property is `path`.
 The path is the key name to look up.
 The optional property is `dc`.
 The dc is the datacenter to read from.
 Per the Consul docs this will default to the datacenter of the agent being queried, specified by the host address.

 ```typescript
 kvStore.set({ path: 'key', dc: 'dc1' }, 'test').then((success: boolean) => {